 - 2.1 In May 2016 Midlothian Council revised it's Housing Allocation Policy.
-As part of the changes it was proposed that a Local Letting Inititative will be developed for each new build housing site prior to the allocation of properties.
+As part of the changes it was proposed that a Local Letting Initiative will be developed for each new build housing site prior to the allocation of properties.
 It is important that we make best use of our housing stock, which includes how these are allocated.
 Scottish Government guidance requires that houses are let in a way that gives reasonable preference to those in greatest housing need, which makes best use of the available stock and helps to sustain communities. - 2.2 The Scottish Government publication "Social Housing Allocations A Practice Guide" refers to Local Lettings Initiatives, noting that legislation allows Registered Social Landlords to operate separate allocations policies for different parts of their stock.
 However, a Local Lettings Initiative cannot take into account: - (i) how long a household has been resident in the area - (ii) previous rent arrears which are no longer outstanding - (iii) age of applicant - (iv) income of applicant - (v) ownership of property (this is subject to change shortly as part of the Housing (Scotland) Act (2014) - 2.3 Midlothian Council has previously used a Transfer Led Local Lettings Initiative to allocate new build housing in communities.
 This helped to create a vacancy chain whereby transfer tenants would be able to move into a new build property and their existing home could be reallocated to an applicant on the Housing List.
 However, the 2011 Inspection Report of the Scottish Housing Regulator noted using this method meant that sometimes the Council did not always allocate properties through its LLI to households with a recognised housing need.
 Consequently LLIs for new build properties must clearly address housing need.

 2.4 Table 1 shows the total housing mix of the development.
-It shows that 23 properties are being built on this site which are estimated to be completed in March 2019.
+It shows that 8 properties are being built on this site which is estimated to be completed in October/November 2019.

-Table 1: Housing Mix at Newton Church Road, Danderhall
+Table 1: Housing Mix at Castlelaw Terrace, Bilston

 Property Type Number of Properties

 1 Bed, 2 Person Cottage Flat 8

-2 Bed, 4 Person Cottage Flat 10

-3 Bed, 4 Person House 5

-Total 23
+Total 8

 - 2.5 In order to allocate these units in a way that ensures a balanced and sustainable community it is recommended that the following criteria are used to allocate the first let of these units.
-The Housing Services team will allocate properties in the following order of priority until all properties have been allocated: - (i) Allocate to existing council housing tenants who are on the General Needs List and are resident in the Danderhall area. - (ii) Allocate to Homeless and General Needs List Applicants who have chosen Danderhall as one of their area choices whilst ensuring that, of the total allocations for this development, a target of 65% of the homes at this development are allocated to households who were resident in Danderhall as of December 2018.
+The Housing Services team will allocate properties in the following order of priority until all properties have been allocated: - (i) Allocate to existing council housing tenants who are on the General Needs List and are resident in Bilston. - (ii) Allocate to existing council housing tenants who are on the General Needs List and are resident in Roslin. - (iii) Allocate to existing council housing tenants who are on the General Needs List and are resident in Loanhead. - (iv) Allocate to existing council housing tenants who are on the General Needs List and are resident in Auchendinny. - (v) Allocate to Housing List Applicants who have chosen Bilston as one of their area choices whilst ensuring that at least 6 out of 8 lets (75% of lets) are made to households who are currently resident in the Bilston, Roslin, Loanhead or Auchendinny area as of August 2019 and have chosen this area as one of their area choices.